-Under the leadership of Chair Laurie A. Lee and Vice Chair John Love, the Condominium Review Committee (CRC) oversaw the jurisdiction of condominiums governed by HRS Chapter 514B and the administration of condominium-related Programs of Work in an ongoing pandemic environment.
+Under the leadership of Chair John Love and Vice Chair P. Denise La Costa, the Condominium Review Committee (CRC) oversaw the jurisdiction of condominiums governed by HRS Chapter 514B and the administration of condominium-related Programs of Work in a continuing pandemic environment.

 The CRC is a standing committee that holds monthly public meetings in which condominium issues are presented, discussed, examined, and considered.
 It is a working committee that handles everyday issues affecting all aspects of condominium living.
 During the pandemic, the CRC meeting has been held jointly with the monthly Commission meeting, and all condominium issues are considered at that time.
-Members of the condominium community, including developers, unit owners and board members, condominium managing agents, attorneys, educators, government officials, and others with condominium living in Hawaii, ranging from the proper registration of condominium projects by developers, condominium association registration, the mandated self-governing philosophy of condominium associations, and the education of owners.
+Members of the condominium community, including developers, unit owners and board members, condominium managing agents, attorneys, educators, government officials, and others with condominium concerns participate in the meetings.
+The CRC considers a variety of issues affecting condominium living in Hawaii, ranging from the proper registration of condominium projects by developers, condominium association registration, the mandated self-governing philosophy of condominium associations, and the ongoing education of owners.

-Additionally, the Commission is required to submit to the legislature annually: (1) a summary of the programs funded during the prior fiscal year with monies from the Condominium Education Trust Fund (CETF) and the amount of money in the CETF, including a statement of which programs were directed specifically at the education of condominium owners; and (2) a copy of the budget for the current fiscal year, including summary information on programs that were funded or will be funded and the target audience for each program and a line item reflecting the total amount collected from condominium associations.
+The Commission is required to submit to the Legislature annually: (1) a summary of the programs funded during the prior fiscal year with monies from the Condominium Education Trust Fund (CETF) and the amount of money in the CETF, including a statement of which programs were directed specifically at the education of condominium owners; and (2) a copy of the budget for the current fiscal year, including summary information on programs that were funded or will be funded and the target audience for each program and a line item reflecting the total amount collected from condominium associations.